commitd/docs/example/docs/instructions.md

 ```

 If no title is provided the filename is used.
 The sidebar is populated from the files in `docs` folder and supports [nesting](/nested) in sub-folders.
 At each level the contents are sorted using alphanumerically using the order frontmatter or the title.

+## Navigation

+The Sidebar on the left allows you to navigate between the docs pages according to the [nested](/nested) and [ordered](/ordered/index) folder structure.

+The next and previous pages are also linked at the bottom of each page automatically.

+### Keyboard Navigation

+You can also navigate with the keyboard using `left` and `right` arrows for previous and next and using `shift+up` and `shift+down` to go to the next and previous top level folder.
+Finally, `shift+home` goes to the home page.

 ## Configuration